 The iOS application must support iPhone devices running on OS versions:

-Reliability.
-This quality attribute specifies how likely the system or its element would run without a failure for a given period of time under predefined conditions.
-Traditionally, it’s expressed as a probability percentage.
+ReliabilityReliability specifies how likely the system or its element would run without a failure for a given period of time under predefined conditions.
+Traditionally, this probability is expressed in percentages.
 For instance, if the system has 85 percent reliability for a month, this means that during this month, under normal usage conditions, there’s an 85 percent chance that the system won’t experience critical failure.

 As you can see, these three metrics are closely connected.
-And more importantly, you should approach them together if you decide to document them as non-functional requirements to your system.
+And more importantly, you should approach them together if you decide to document them as non-functional requirements for your system.

 Specify the component that you describe.
 You can approach the entire system, but if it has different environments (payment workflow, landing pages, dashboards), each of them may have its own reasonable failure limit and availability requirement.